-The information contained in this management information circular (the "Circular") is furnished in connection with the solicitation of proxies to be used at the annual meeting (the "Meeting") of holders (the "Shareholders") of common shares (the "Shares") of Medicenna Therapeutics Corp. (the "Corporation", "Medicenna", "we" or "our") to be held on September 20, 2018 at 10:00 a.m.
-(Toronto time) at the offices of Baker & McKenzie LLP, Brookfield Place, Bay/Wellington Tower, 181 Bay Street, Suite 2100, Toronto, Ontario and at all adjournments thereof, for the purposes set forth in the accompanying notice of meeting (the "Notice of Meeting").
+The information contained in this management information circular (the "Circular") is furnished in connection with the solicitation of proxies to be used at the annual meeting (the "Meeting") of holders (the "Shares") (the "Shareholders") common shares of Medicenna Therapeutics of (the "Corporation", "Medicenna", "we" or "our") to be held on September 24, 2019 at 10:00 a.m.
+(Toronto time) at the offices of McCarthy Tétrault LLP, Toronto Dominion Bank Tower, 66 Wellington Street West, Suite 5300, Toronto, Ontario and at all adjournments thereof, for the purposes set forth in the accompanying notice of meeting (the "Notice of Meeting").
 It is expected that the solicitation will be made primarily by mail but proxies may also be solicited personally by directors, officers, employees or agents of the Corporation.
-The solicitation of proxies by this Circular is being made by or on behalf of the management of the Corporation have informed management in writing that he or she intends to oppose any action intended to be taken by management at the Meeting.
+The solicitation of proxies by this Circular is being made by or on behalf of the management of the Corporation.
+The total cost of the solicitation will be borne by Medicenna.
+None of the directors of the Corporation have informed management in writing that he or she intends to oppose any action intended to be taken by management at the Meeting.

-The information contained in this Circular is given as at August 20, 2018 except where otherwise noted.
-All references to "dollar" or the use of the symbol "\$" are to Canadian dollars and use of the symbol "US\$" refers to United States dollars, unless otherwise indicated.
+The information contained in this Circular is given as at August 19, 2019 except where otherwise noted.
+All references to "dollar" or the use of the symbol "\$" are to Canadian dollars.